'I didn't really learn anything': COVID grads face college

 Perry and her colleagues spent last school year bringing students back to school and getting them ready for graduation.
 But when she thinks about whether they’re ready for college, she has doubts: “It’s going to be an awakening.”

-A couple months after struggling through his math placement test, Hope headed to the University of Wisconsin-Madison, for six weeks of intense classes at a summer bridge program.
-He took a math class that covered the ground he missed in high school, and he's signed up to take calculus in the fall.
+A couple months after struggling through his math placement test, Hope headed to the UW-Madison, for six weeks of intense classes at a summer bridge program.
+He took a math class that covered the ground he missed in high school, and he’s signed up to take calculus in the fall.

 He also revived basic study skills that went dormant in high school.
 He started studying at the library.
 He got used to the rhythms of school, with assignments every day and tests every other week.
 He rediscovered what it’s like to enjoy school.